Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Primošten

-A coastal gem with cobbled streets, seafood restaurants, and beautiful beaches.
+A coastal town with cobbled lanes, seafood restaurants, and pebble beaches on a small peninsula.

 Stop 4